amitav710/SAiDL-Spring-Assignment-2022/README.md

 # BNNusingMCMC
-An Implementation of Bayesian Neural Nets using Metropolis Hasting
+An Implementation of Bayesian Neural Nets using the Metropolis Hasting Algorithm